data-engineer-sk/Cafe-ETL-Project/README.md

 # Cafe-ETL-Project

+## Project Object
-### This project is the extension of the AWS project.
+###This project is the extension of the AWS project.
 The aim for the project is to revise the database schema.
 Break down the single table into five tables for future data warehouse pesistence.
 The project support a better data visualisation for data analytics.

 ### Revise the Database Schema from AWS project (Single CSV file to five tables in MySQL)
 ![New Database Schema](https://github.com/data-engineer-sk/ETL-Cafe-Project-Local-MySQL-/blob/main/img/Database-Schema.png)